MissVz/EQiLevel/README.md

 > An emotionally adaptive AI tutor that blends Whisper-based speech, sentiment cues, a Model Context Protocol (MCP), GPT-driven dialogue, and an RL policy to adjust tone, pacing, and difficulty in real time.

-This README reflects the current **local Manual MVP/PoC** (excluding FlowiseAI and Render cloud pieces) and incorporates our recent migration from SQLite to **Postgres** with a guaranteed turn‑logging route and admin views.
+This README reflects the current **local Manual MVP/PoC** (excluding FlowiseAI and Render cloud pieces) and incorporates our migration to **Postgres** with a guaranteed turn‑logging route, admin views, and metrics endpoints.
 It supersedes earlier READMEs while preserving their intent and scope.

 ---